 Any links to ports of the entity will also be deleted.
-Similarly, relations can be deleted using the deleterent terrelation element, and ports can be deleted using the deletePort element.
+Similarly, relations can be deleted using the deleted using the deleted using the deletePort element.

 Within the body of a given entity, class, or model element, deletions are performed last, irrespective of the order in which they appear.
 Thus, it will not work to do, for example,